Create Your First Event

 Once published, you will be able to edit the date and time.
 Do not change those parameters if you already have registrations.
 People may already have saved the calendar event on their calendars, etc.

-While creating or adding new sessions, select the location that you will be running the webinar in.
+While creating or adding new sessions, select the location that you will be running the event.
 We will adapt and display the timezone according to the timezone of your visitors and registrants.
-So anyone who views your registration page will see the date/time of your webinar in their own timezone.
+So anyone who views your registration page will see the date/time of your event in their own timezone.
 Same for the date/time in the automatic emails.
 No messy conversions on your end or your registrants!
-Everything is adapted automatically 😉

-If you wish to host recurring webinars with multiple sessions (same webinar and multiple dates) then just add as many sessions as you want.
+If you wish to host recurring events with multiple sessions (same event and multiple dates) then just add as many sessions as you want.
 If this is a one-time event just leave one session.
 This will open up a side pane where you can add as many sessions as you need.

 To learn more about sessions and recurring events, feel free to take a look at our dedicated article 👉 Recurring Events